EvanKepner/mutatest/docs/commandline.rst

 ``setup.cfg`` will honor the ``[mutatest]`` and ``[tool:mutatest]`` in that order.
 Entries are not combined if both are present.

-.. versionadded:: 2.2.0
-    Support for ``setup.cfg`` as an optional settings file.

 Example config file
 ~~~~~~~~~~~~~~~~~~~